hancse/CSELIB/README.md

 Other links point to <i>public</i> repositories developed and maintained at HAN University.
 These repositories can be used under the conditions of the included licence files.

 Some links point to <i>private</i> repositories from projects where the HAN-CSE group is or has been involved as a research partner.
-For access to these repositories, ask permission to
+For access to these repositories, ask permission via the e-mail contact below.
 SolTrack has been developed by <a href="http://han.vandersluys.nl/en/">Marc van der Sluys</a>, Paul van Kan and Jurgen Reintjes, at the
 <a href="http://www.han.nl/international/english/research/sustainable-electrical-energy/">Lectorate of Sustainable Energy</a>